ClimateMatchAcademy/course-content/projects/docs/daily_guide_for_projects.md

 Short anecdotes can work like magic for engaging your audience.
 As a rule, most listeners are passive, bored, not paying attention.
 You can grab their attention with that smart elevator pitch, or with a short anecdote about something that happened to your group while working on projects.

 Most groups will not have a result and this is absolutely normal.
-If this is true for your group, the main goal will be to communicate the logic of your project proposal. **INSERT A CLIMATE-FLAVOURED EXAMPLE** That can also be very interesting for others to hear about!
+If this is true for your group, the main goal will be to communicate the logic of your project proposal.
+For example, did you design an innovative comparison of climate datasets to assess the impact of El Niño Southern Oscillation (ENSO) on global temperature, but then did not find the appropriate data to get answers (e.g., the spatial and temporal resolution of the data available was not sufficient to answer your question)?
+That can also be very interesting for others to hear about!
 Furthermore it will make it clear that research never stops.
 It continues as a series of questions and answers, not just within your own project, but at the level of the entire research field.
+In the case of this example, the takeaways from your project could potentially highlight the need for more temperature data from specific regions or time periods in order to assess ENSO variability.
 Tell us what got you excited about this particular project, and try to dream big.
 What could your project evolve into if given more time and resources?

 ### W2D5: Final Presentations